🔮 The British Conservative Party’s journey towards the populist radical right

 Tim Bale, author of a new book on the Tories, argues they’ve been moving away from the mainstream for some time.
 It’s just that recent events have accelerated the process – and there are few, if any, signs of it stopping

 There is – quite rightly – a lot of talk nowadays about the mainstreaming of populist parties.
 Outfits that used to be considered beyond the pale, especially but not exclusively on the right of the political spectrum, are now, as Mattia Zulianello and Petra Guasti point out, ‘integrated into national party systems’ and ‘considered legitimate and accepted players.’
 Many have participated in, or supported governments.
-Some (Georgia Meloni’s Fratelli d'Italia being the stand-out contemporary example) have even dominated them.
+Some (Giorgia Meloni’s Fratelli d'Italia being the stand-out contemporary example) have even dominated them.

 There is less discussion, however, of movement the other way.
 By this, I mean the transformation of parties previously considered part of, and even typifying, the mainstream itself.
 Less discussion, of course, does not mean none.
 Frequently mentioned in this vein are Fidesz in Hungary, PiS in Poland, and the Republicans in the USA.
 So, a while back, was Forza Italia.
 But people tend to see such parties as anomalies.
 Their radicalisation is inextricably linked to particular leaders – Viktor Orbán, Jarosław Kaczyński (and his late brother Lech), Donald Trump, and Silvio Berlusconi.